 Physical activity and the opportunity to enjoy the outdoors are key factors in maintaining good health.
 The existing land use and mobility infrastructure in the plan area plays a substantial role in shaping the physical activity of area residents and visitors alike.
 While the regional connectivity of the area has served area residents well, the plan area itself possesses barriers to a healthy and active lifestyle.
-When considering mobility, the third most common concern of survey respondents was that access to the campus was difficult and that it felt separated from the rest of the community.
+When considering mobility, one of the most common concerns of survey respondents was that access to the campus was difficult and that it felt separated from the rest of the community.
 In addition, the suburban development pattern of the plan area - wider, curvilinear streets with larger residential and commercial lots - creates challenging environments for walking and biking.
+As a result, the percentage of households within a quarter mile walk of a full-service grocery store and a quality park or open space in the plan area is less than the citywide goal of at least 45% of households.